bdfdm25/marvel-hero-list/README.md

 # MarvelHeroList

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.4.
+This project was developed aiming to show a list of heroes from the [Marvel Heroes API](https://developer.marvel.com/documentation/generalinfo).

+## Installing

+Access the project root folder and run `npm install` to install all the project dependencies.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding